 Meanwhile, a delegation of British scientists begin sharing radar and other military technologies with the United States, hoping to secure assistance from the still-neutral nation.

-1944: Four years after German conquerors marched through Paris’ famous Arc de Triomphe, 15,000 American soldiers of the 28th Infantry Division parade down the newly-liberated capital’s Champs-Élysées.
+1944: (Featured image) Four years after German conquerors marched through Paris’ famous Arc de Triomphe, 15,000 American soldiers of the 28th Infantry Division parade down the newly-liberated capital’s Champs-Élysées.

-1945: An American B-29 “Superfortress”, carrying a load of humanitarian aid to Allied prisoners of war in Korea, is intercepted by Soviet Yak-9 fighters.
-The supposed allies attack the bomber, forcing 1st Lt.
+1945: An American B-29 Superfortress, carrying a load of humanitarian aid to Allied prisoners of war in Korea, is intercepted by Soviet Yak-9 fighters.
+The supposed allied pilots attack the bomber, forcing 1st Lt.
 Joseph Queen’s crew to bail out before the plane crashes.
 The air crew are rescued, and the incident marks one of the first international confrontations between the soon-to-be Cold War rivals.

 Across the Sea of Japan, Allied occupation forces begin arriving in Japan, as well as the battleship USS Missouri, which will host the upcoming formal surrender ceremonies on Sept.
 2. Gen. Douglas MacArthur is granted the authority to oversee the formation of a new Japanese government.
 Rather than disband the existing government, MacArthur rules through the emperor – whom the Japanese people still view as divine – during Japan’s transition to democracy.

-1983: During the Lebanese Civil War, mortar crews target American positions, killing two Marines and wounding 14 – the first fatalities for the American peacekeeping force in Beirut.
+1983: U.S. Marine positions at Beirut International Airport come under heavy rocket, mortar, and artillery fire, resulting in two killed in action and 14 wounded — the first fatalities for the American peacekeeping force in Beirut.
 In less than two months, suicide bombers will target a barracks complex, killing nearly 300 U.S. and French peacekeepers, and leading to the eventual withdrawal of the Multinational Force in February.